 In 2022, the Environmental Protection Agency (EPA) identified more than 120,000 facilities that may expose Americans to different types of PFAS.

 Many PFAS chemicals do not break down easily.
 The molecular bonds in some of these materials are very difficult to separate.
 They do not break down over time.
 When PFAS chemicals move through the environment and contaminate drinking water and soils, they can build up in fish, wildlife and humans.
-Evidence links certain PFAS to negative health effects such as:
+Evidence links certain PFAS to negative health effects.

 New health advisories for PFAS